FIN 401–03: Prohibited Transactions

 Payments Benefiting External Organizations

 Also prohibited are expenses paid on behalf of, or directly benefiting, an external organization, with no direct benefit to ASU.

 Payments Older than Two Fiscal Years

-Payments for which the invoice or original receipt is more than two fiscal years old, unless approved by the senior associate vice president for finance and deputy treasurer.
+Payments for which the invoice or original receipt is more than two fiscal years old, unless approved by the vice president for finance and deputy treasurer.